tfenz/TE_SR_WAN_simulation/README.md

 1. Download the whole dataset: [Download](http://www.topology-zoo.org/files/archive.zip)
 2. Unzip the data
 3. Save the *.graphml files in the directory [data/topologies/topology_zoo](data/topologies/topology_zoo/))

-SNDLib Data used for
-* Evaluations shown in Fig. 4: Topology data is provided from SNDLib.
-* For Fig. 5 we use topology and traffic data from SNDLib.

 ## Install Python & Dependencies
 Create a conda environment and install all python dependencies using the provided environment.yml file: